NCAR/DART/docs/pages/Getting_Started.md

 -----

-## Configuring MATLAB
+## Configuring MATLAB®

-The Manhattan release of DART uses native MATLAB® netCDF support and no longer requires any third-party toolboxes.
+The Manhattan release of DART uses native MATLAB netCDF support and no longer requires any third-party toolboxes.
 Furthermore, no additional MATLAB toolboxes are required.
 To allow your environment to seamlessly use the DART MATLAB functions, your MATLABPATH must be set such that you have access to a couple of DART directories.
-Do something like the following at the MATLAB® prompt, using the real path to your DART
+Do something like the following at the MATLAB prompt, using the real path to your DART
 installation:

 > \>\> addpath('path_to_dart/diagnostics/matlab','-BEGIN')
 > \>\> addpath('path_to_dart/documentation/DART_LAB/matlab','-BEGIN')

-It's very convenient to put these it in your *\~/matlab/startup.m* so they get run every time MATLAB® starts up.
+It's very convenient to put these it in your *\~/matlab/startup.m* so they get run every time MATLAB starts up.
 DART provides an example `diagnostics/matlab/startup.m` that you can use.
 It is internally documented.